Tresor11/Tic-Tac-Toe-Js/README.md

 ## How to play the game
-- Once you navigate to the home page, Click on the start button
+- Once you navigate to the home page, Click on the start button.
 ![screenshot](docs/start.png)
 - A form will pop up prompting you to enter your name.
-Please enter your name or else the game will by default give you names _PlayerOne_ and _PlayerTwo_
+Please enter your name or else the game will by default give you names _PlayerOne_ and _PlayerTwo_.
 ![screenshot](docs/start2.png)

 - The game instructions will change per each member's turn and name prompting you to take position on the board.
-The first player takes *X* and they next player takes *O* mark on the board
+The first player takes *X* and they next player takes *O* mark on the board.
 ![screenshot](docs/start3.png)

 - The game ends when one of the players gets all his X's or O's in a row, column or diagonal and a congraturatory message is sent to him with his name.
 The game also ends in a draw if none of the players has their X's or O's in a line and the board is full.
 ![screenshot](docs/start4.png)
-- For a draw
+-
 ![screenshot](docs/draw.png)

 - You can play again by clicking on the *Play Again* button or *Quit*